Onsen at peak wellbeing

 - You are not able to enter the onsen or our premises if you are under the influence of alcohol or other drugs.

-*For further information about other contraindications or conditions requiring consideration, please contact us at the centre and we can discuss with you.
+For further information about other contraindications or conditions requiring consideration, please contact us at the centre so that we may discuss with you and provide you the best care possible.

 preparation and what to bring with you for your onsen session.